Skip to content

 Jeff Lane

-Jeff Lane, JD, MPH, is an Assistant Professor with the University of Washington (UW) Department of Global Health and an affiliated faculty member with UW’s International Training and Education Center for Health (I-TECH) and the UW Global Medicines Program.
-Prior to joining UW, Jeff practiced health care regulatory law for a law firm in Seattle, Washington where he was a partner in the firm’s health care practice group.
+Prior to joining UW, Jeff practiced health care regulatory law in Seattle, Washington where he was a partner in the firm’s health care practice group.
 During his career, Jeff has worked to strengthen health policy and regulatory environments in the United States and more than a dozen countries around the world, including Botswana, Cambodia, India, Jamaica, Kenya, Mozambique, South Africa, Tanzania, Trinidad & Tobago, Uganda, and Ukraine.
-Jeff’s research interests focus on how law and policy impact public health around the world, with a focus on access to essential medicines.
+Jeff’s research focuses on how health policy and law impact access to essential medicines and health workers around the world.